 — Never lose your information: it is very easy to save copies of your digital planner, both locally and if you choose to do so, on a cloud.
 Stay safe: do weekly manual backups to shared folders such as Dropbox and Google Drive

-— Fully customizable: decorate it as much as you like, add stickers to it (keeping in mind file size), and organize the tabs.
+— Can decorate the pages: decorate it as much as you like, add stickers to it (keeping in mind file size), and organize the tabs.
 If you’re in love with fancy fonts, learn how to install custom fonts on the iPad before using them inside your digital planner.

 — Real paper feel: if you enjoy writing in pen or pencil, using a device like an Apple Pencil to write in your digital planner will allow you to keep that pen-to-paper feel.
 To improve your experience (and your handwriting), try using a paper-like screen protector